 The food standards code includes specific requirements for the labeling of alcoholic beverages.
 These requirements are set out in Standard 2.7.1.
-In July 2020 changes were made to this standard to include pregnancy warning labels on alcoholic beverages.
-A three-year transition period was established at that time to allow manufacturers time to make the changes to their labels.
-The transition period ends on July 30, 2023.
-Further information is available on the FSANZ website.
+In 2020, changes were made to this standard to include pregnancy warning labels on alcoholic beverages.
+Further information is available on the FSANZ Labelling of alcoholic beverages page.